 You’ve probably felt your neck or wrist to check your pulse before, but what about feeling a pulse in your stomach?
-While this can be alarming, it’s usually not anything to worry about.
-You’re most likely just feeling your pulse in your abdominal aorta.

 Your aorta is the main artery that carries blood from your heart to the rest of your body.
 It runs from your heart, down the center of your chest, and into your abdomen.
 It’s normal to feel blood pumping through this large artery from time to time.
 However, it’s sometimes a sign of something more serious.

 Read on to learn more about why you might feel a pulse in your stomach and when it could be a sign of an underlying condition.

 Some women report feeling a pulse in their stomach when they’re pregnant.
 While this might feel like your baby’s heartbeat, it’s actually just the pulse in your abdominal aorta.